dcos/examples/tadpoledbhub/1.9/README.md

 * In the `networking` tab, the `virtual-host` can be used for external access.
 * In the `storage` tab, Persistent storage can be enabled with checkbox.
 If enabled, `volume-size` and `pinned-hostname` is required.
+ * This storage used for metadata of Tadpole DB Hub.

 ![Tadpole Storage Setup](img/tadpole-install-storage.png)

 After the instance is deployed, Tadpole DB Hub Web UI is working on the endpoint.
-The setup step is followed through the Web UI.
+The setup is followed through the Web UI.

 * Term and Conditions:
 ![Tadpole Setup term and conditions](img/tadpole-setup-term-and-conditions.png)
+ * Check `Aggree` and Click `Next`
 * Select Individual or Group:
 ![Tadpole Setup Individual or Group](img/tadpole-setup-individual-or-group.png)
+ * Individual: This type is used for only one user.
+ * Group: This type is used for some groups of users.

-After the setup, main ui is shown on the endpoint:
+After the setup, main UI is shown on the endpoint:
 ![Tadpole Main UI](img/tadpole-ui-main.png)

 # How to using Tadpole DB Hub
-For using Tadpole DB Hub, a database instance is needed.
+To use Tadpole DB Hub, a database instance is needed.
 Tadpole DB Hub supports various databases like MySQL, Postgresql, etc. In this example, MySQL in the Universe will be installed for testing.

 ## Install MySQL for test.
 Install MySQL from the Universe using `Advanced Installation`.